 A circular journey

-To go through all its metamorphoses, wood makes an articulated journey: Rilegno, the environmental consortium that deals with its recovery and its "revitalization", collects and recycles almost 2 million tons of wood per year.
-The consortium active in the recycling and reuse processes has activated a network of agreements with 4.545 Italian municipalities, and although most of the materials come from the packaging (pallets, fruit and vegetables, food, etc.) a share of well 676.000 tons it comes from the urban collection.
+To go through all its metamorphoses, wood makes an articulated journey: Rilegno, the environmental consortium that deals with its recovery and its "revitalization", collects and sends for recycling almost 2 million tons of wood per year.
+The consortium active in recycling and reuse processes has activated a network of agreements with 4.545 Italian municipalities, and although most of the materials come from the packaging (pallets, fruit and vegetables, food, etc.) a share of well 676.000 tons it comes from the urban collection.
 In other words, wood materials from domestic consumption also find new life.
 From furniture to corks.

 The post Covid challenge

 “The current year presents unknowns.
-They are due to the health and economic crisis we are going through, ”he says Nicola Semeraro, President of the Rilegno Consortium.“This worldwide paralysis due to Covid-19 forces us to review our lifestyles and choices at all levels.
+They are due to the health and economic crisis we are going through,” he says Nicola Semeraro, President of the Rilegno Consortium.“This worldwide paralysis due to Covid-19 forces us to review our lifestyles and choices at all levels.
 Government, business and even individual choices must be oriented towards the values and principles of sustainability, protection of the environment and ecosystem in which we live.
 Already Henry David Thoreau 150 years ago wrote that 'the survival of the world depends on wild nature '.
 A great classic.
 Walden, Life in the woods, is considered the progenitor of the culture of ecology, of sustainability and of the return to nature, and we at Rilegno transmit its values ".